People

 Contact: maria_zanellati[at]med.unc.edu

-Shannon is a PhD student in the Neurobiology curriculum.
+Shannon is a Postdoctoral Research Associate in the Cohen Lab.
 She graduated from the University of Maryland in 2016 then worked as a Lab Manager at Uniformed Services University where she examined the biophysical characteristics of Amyotrophic Lateral Sclerosis (ALS)-associated proteins.
-She is continuing her research in ALS through a co-mentorship with Sarah Cohen and Todd Cohen studying the impact of ALS pathology on organelle contacts and dynamics.
+She then continued her research on ALS through a co-mentorship with Sarah Cohen and Todd Cohen studying the impact of ALS pathology on organelle contacts and dynamics for her PhD work in the UNC Neuroscience curriculum, graduating in 2025.
+As a post-doc, she is continuing to develop novel organelle imaging and analysis tools.

 Contact: srhoads[at]live.unc.edu